cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

 ### Options

 ```
-      --apps stringSlice     Apps to be preinstalled
+      --apps strings         Apps to be preinstalled
       --dev                  To create a development instance
       --disk-quota string    The quota allowed to the instance's VFS
       --email string         The email of the owner